rhomobile/rhomobile-docs/eb/en/edge/guide/quick-start.md

 NOTE: It is worth noting that, with most Windows Mobile / CE devices, you will have to copy the config.xml file to a location that is not on your device in order to modify it.
 Once your modifications are done, copy it back to your device and overwrite the old one.

 ### Setting Your App's Start Page
-Whether your app is hosted, local, or both, you'll need to edit the line in the config.xml file that controls the start path of the MEB. in the config.xml you'll find the startPage value and this is what you'll need to change in order for your app to start where you want it to.
+Whether your app is hosted, local, or both, you'll need to edit the line in the config.xml file that controls the start path of the EB. in the config.xml you'll find the startPage value and this is what you'll need to change in order for your app to start where you want it to.
 For example, if I wanted my app to start at yahoo.com for some reason I would edit the startPage to look like this:

 	:::xml
 	<General>